 Meet seventeen-year-old Jecinta.
 Jecinta is a shy girl from central Kenya who loves being in the company of her friends.
 Playing volleyball is one of her favorite hobbies.
 She is the third born in a family of four children.
-In 2017, she was supposed to go into ninth grade, but due to financial constraints, she didn’t get to go.
+In 2017, she was supposed to go into ninth grade, but she didn’t get to go due to financial constraints.

 Jecinta was joyful and longed to be healed: “I would love to see my gait improved.
 That’s the only challenge that I am experiencing, apart from my education.”

-Jecinta has now fully recovered thanks to CURE Kenya.
-We have done our part to make sure that her feet are corrected, which she is happy about!
+Jecinta has now fully recovered, thanks to CURE Kenya.
+We have done our part to ensure that her feet are corrected, which she is happy about!

 “I called unto God, and He answered me,” Jecinta shared.
 “Now my feet have corrected!
 The only part that is remaining is education.
-I am longing to go to school so that I can be equipped and prove to the world that indeed God is able and He is a provider.
-My parents cannot afford to pay for my school fees considering their nature of work and where we live for many years.
+I am longing to go to school so that I can be equipped and prove to the world that, indeed, God is able and He is a provider.
+My parents cannot afford to pay for my school fees, considering their nature of work and where we have lived for many years.
 I am hopeful that I will step foot in school.”

 God heard Jecinta’s prayer.
 “Heavens opened,” sending the Garden Spot Village team from Pennsylvania.
 After meeting Jecinta, they volunteered to pay her tuition for the next four years!